KangningZhang/DeepCaImX/README.md

 #### 6 Run: Use Anaconda to launch the virtual environment and open "DeepCaImX_training_demo.ipynb" or "DeepCaImX_testing_demo.ipynb".
 Then, please check and follow the guide of "DeepCaImX_training_demo.ipynb" or or "DeepCaImX_testing_demo.ipynb" for training or testing respectively.
 #### Note: Every package can be installed in a few minutes.

-## Dataset preparing
+## Training dataset preparing
 #### We highly recommend to use NAOMi method for generating simulated training and testing dataset.
 Please check the code in the folder "Simulated Dataset Generator/NAOMi".
 We high recommand you create your own dataset according to your experiment settings, because the specific DeepCaImX model owns a critical requirement on the types of dataset.
 The principle of data with ground truth generation are as follows:
 #### 1. Settings of calcium imaging depth in NAOMi code is very important.
 Please follow your experiment situation.
 Besides, the signal-to-background ratio is also important.
-Please fell free to tune the factor of the spike intensity in the NAOMi code to match your experiment situations.
+Please feel free to tune the factor of the spike intensity in the NAOMi code to match your experiment situations.
 #### 2. In our project, the generation of denoise, background-suppressed data should merely keep the traces activity of soma in the temporal information (i.e, no background and dentrite activity included), then run the scanning section in the NAOMi code.
 This output will give you the ground truth of denoised, background-suppressed data.
 #### 3. In this paper, the input of DeepCaImX (which is the raw recordings) should be normalized to 0~1, the denoised BG-suppressed ground truth should be normalized based on the factors of the normalization from the raw recordings.
-#### 4. The ording of the ROIs segmentation ground truth should be critically obey the order when each indivial neuron first appears, since DeepCaImX is a multi-class segmentation.
+#### 4. The order of the ROIs segmentation ground truth should critically obey the order when each indivial neuron first appears, since DeepCaImX is a multi-class segmentation.
 #### 5. The ground truth of the neuron activity traces should not contain any baseline, and merely represent the activity of soma.
 #### Note: more operations for generator code can be found in the section of Dataset generator (NAOMi Version).
-### Notice!!!!: Only have raw video or "clean" video but hardly get the ground truth of ROIs or Traces?
-Don't worry, we plan to post a nova script to segment ROIs and extract traces even if you cannot get them as ground truth.
-The release data is on Oct.
-15th with some other minor modification.
-We will keep maintaining our toolbox and provide our best servce!
+### Notice: The extraction of the ground truth ROIs and activity traces from NAOMi training dataset could be obtained from the code in "Simulated Data Generator/NAOMi", but we highly encourage you to train DeepCaImX based on your only experiment settings or objects, even if your experiment are quit different from the principles of NAOMi.
+To create an innovative, inclusive, and instructive environment, we also plan to release an alternative unsupervised learning approach to obtain the output of ROIs or traces if you hardly obtain these ground truths from your experiment on Oct 15.
+We will keep our toolboxs maintained and updated.
+Please stay tuned!

 ## Run DeepCaImX
 #### 1. Mini-version demo